 When developing a digital marketing strategy for our Perth clients, business processes may need to be redesigned to integrate with suppliers and distributors in new ways.
 This can occur when companies align online strategies with business goals.
 For example, to satisfy a business objective on cost reduction and value chain efficiencies a business to business supplier may turn to the internet to sell their products via the internet to reduce service calls.

 A company may also use extranets to partner with distributors and satisfy an objective of channel partnership.
 In regards to satisfying communication and branding objectives companies may decide to develop a website to help service their customers.
 Digital marketing blends together with various elements of marketing and information technology strategies.

 A common element that digital marketing has with marketing is that they both must determine the best value proposition to offer the target market and figure out a way to integrate with other channels to achieve the strategic goals and objectives.
 A digital marketing strategy also has similar concepts to an IT Strategy where they both involve determining the most appropriate investments in software and hardware technology and resources to improve customer experience and provide an infrastructure to achieve better results from digital channels.
-However, media channel selection becomes a greater strategic decision when developing a digital marketing strategy.
+However, media channel selection becomes a greater strategic decision when developing a strategy.

 In traditional marketing media was based on its ability to deliver the objectives of a specific promotional initiative.
 In the case of digital marketing strategies and selecting media investments they often require a longer-term view as the strategies used to attract visitors to a website are often continuous or “always on” activities.